rohangiriraj/movie_api/README.md

 ## Installing and working on the project:
 1. Create an environment for the project, here I'm using Conda `conda create -n webdev python=3.10.6`
+2. Activate the environment
+`conda activate webdev`
-2. Install the python dependencies for the project `pip install -r requirements.txt`
+3. Install the python dependencies for the project `pip install -r requirements.txt`
-3. Clone the repo
+4. Clone the repo and use the `cd` command to change directories
-4. Run the django web server locally
+5. Run the django web server locally
 `python manage.py runserver`